Your gluten-free information to Japan

 8. Take into consideration breakfast the night time earlier than

-9. Contemplate chain eating places, in case you’re in a rush
+9. Contemplate chain eating places, should you’re in a rush

 10. Suppose twice earlier than you ahead your baggage